 Watching a professional home run from the left-field line was enthralling.
 The solo shot carried well, then slowed to a mere floating speed the last second or so before hitting the stands.
 Homers look very different than from behind the plate, where I’ve been for all the other home runs I’ve seen.
 Watching a foul ball streak toward your section is entertaining and nerve-wracking at the same time.

 Of course, the usual hub-bub of faded crowd noise, picture-taking and “Get your hot dog” lines from the concession guys made for a relaxing atmosphere.
 The few times the crowd had reason to unite brought the focus back to the diamond, but attending a baseball game is different than, say, basketball or football.

-Page 2 of 2 - “The K” is a great sporting venue.
+“The K” is a great sporting venue.
 Royals fans showed that, when an important game comes up on the schedule, fans are ready to tailgate.
 It looks bleak now, but hopefully the Royals treat the fans to a home playoff game, their first since 1985.